canonical/real-time-ubuntu-docs/docs/reference/kernel-boot-parameters.rst

 ---------------

 The ``timer_migration`` parameter refers to an optimization technique to migrate timers from one CPU to another.
-In a real-time system with multiple sockets, it is beneficial to disable this parameter to ensure that the time will stay assigned to a core.
+In a real-time system with multiple sockets, it is beneficial to disable this parameter to ensure that the timer will stay assigned to a core.

 By setting ``timer_migration=0`` in a multi socket machine, timer migration can be disabled.